chkn/BoycottUnited/Readme.md

 # Boycott United

-This is a browser extension to filter out United flights from popular travel search engine results.
+This is a browser extension to filter out United flight results from popular travel search engines.

 ## Supported Browsers